eclipse-fog05/fog05/fos-plugins/constraint/README.md

 #
 # SPDX-License-Identifier: EPL-2.0 OR Apache-2.0
 #
-# Contributors: Gabriele Baldoni, ADLINK Technology Inc.
+# Contributors: Gabriele Baldoni, ADLINK Technology Inc. - Base plugins set -->
-# OCaml implementation and API

-from fog05.api import API
-from fog05.fimapiv2 import FIMAPIv2
-# from fog05.web_api import WebAPI
-from fog05.fosagent import FosAgent from fog05.yaks_connector import Yaks_Connector
-from fog05.yaks_connector import Yaks_Constraint_Connector
+# Example of constrain node plugin

+This plugin allow fog05 to manage native applications on a node It is an example of a plugin for a resource constrained node, it include things at OS abstraction level and runtime level

+The configuration file contain the ip of the agent/yaks node and his uuid